 HOW IS COSMETIC TEETH BONDING DONE?

 Unlike porcelain veneers, that are made of porcelain that has to be baked in an oven by a dental laboratory, teeth bonding is applied directly to the tooth and cured to its final hardness, usually with a light.
 In order to help the composite bond to the tooth, the tooth is prepared by lightly roughening the area to be repaired, which usually doesn’t require anesthetic.
-Then the surface of the tooth is etched, a thin, clear bonding agent is applied, and then the composite is applied.
+Then the surface of the tooth is etched, which creates a microscopic roughness that allows a bonding resin to lock onto the surface.
+Then the thin, clear bonding agent is applied, and the composite is applied over that.
 Dental composites are made of acrylic resins impregnated with inorganic fillers, as mentioned above.
 They are made to a paste-like consistency so that they can be sculpted to the proper shape.
-They contain different pigments that can be matched to your tooth color, and they also come in varying degrees of translucency and are usually made so that they can be polished to a high gloss.
-This composite is applied to your tooth.
-Often several layers of different shades and translucencies need to be used in order to duplicate the depth of color and the color gradations that occur in natural teeth.
-Composites also contain photoinitiators so that they will harden under a high-intensity curing light.
+They contain different pigments that can be matched to your tooth color, and they also come in varying degrees of translucency.
+Some are made to be high-strength, and they are often used for the bulk of the restoration.
+Other composites are made so that they can be polished to a high gloss.
+Often they aren’t as strong, so they are reserved for the outer surface of the restoration.
+Also, several layers of different shades and translucencies often need to be used in order to duplicate the depth of color and the color gradations that occur in natural teeth.
+All these composites contain photoinitiators so that they will harden under a high-intensity curing light.

 HOW LONG WILL THE TOOTH BONDING LAST?